pandyama/Canada-Parks-Review/README.md

 # Canada-Parks-Review

-Canada Park Review is a  fully functioning website developed for a school project </br>
+Canada Park Review is a  fully functioning website developed for final year school project </br>
+Tech:
+  - HTML5
+  - CSS
+  - JAVASCRIPT
+  - PHP
-Languages: HTML5, CSS, JAVASCRIPT, PHP, MYSQL </br>
+  - MYSQL </br>

 Its a website for Reviews of National Parks of Canada. </br>
 User can search based on ratings or search by name of the park </br>
 User can register, submit a review and submit a park that they would like to add. </br>